AndrewGreen/pescadormvp/README.md

 includes resources for creating internal links (to places in the same GWT app) that are also native HTML links, and some miscellaneous utilities.

+Instructions on how to use Pescador MVP are in the [Javadoc](http://andrewgreen.github.io/pescadormvp/pescadormvp/apidocs/index.html) itself.

+You may also wish to walk through the example application, in the [examples/jsonp](tree/master/examples/jsonp) folder.
+[Here](http://andrewgreen.github.io/pescadormvp/examples/jsonp/app.html) is how the example app looks compiled and running in your browser.

+Pescador MVP was developed by the [Instituto Mora](http://www.mora.edu.mx) as part of the [Pescador](http://lais.mora.edu.mx/huellasdeluz/#contenido;id=MXIMHDL-AcercaDelSitio-Pescador) system.

 # How to use [TODO]